openutm/deployment/oauth_infrastructure.md

 ### Running Flight Blender

-You can run Blender by running `docker compose up` and then go to `http://localhost:8000`
+You can run Blender by running `kubectl apply -k kustomize` and then go to `https://blender.$DOMAIN_NAME`, where `$DOMAIN_NAME` is your domain name for the deployment.